 I received an M.A.R. from the Yale University Divinity School and my Ph.D. in Theology from the University of Notre Dame.
 My dissertation examined Thomas Aquinas's Commentary on the Psalms and was published by the University of Notre Dame Press as Thomas Aquinas As Reader of the Psalms.
 I held my first teaching position from August 1997-July 2007 at St. Thomas University in Miami Gardens, Fla. where I was Chair of the Department of Religious Studies and taught in the Institute for Pastoral Ministries.
 While there, I developed a program that allowed undergraduates to complete their Religious Studies degree online.
-In August 2007, I moved to New Orleans to take the position of Director of the Loyola Institute for Ministry.
-I teach a range of courses including Introduction to Practical Theology; Grace Christ and Spirit, Church; Sacraments and Ministry; and the Spirituality for Ministers focus area.
+In August 2007, I moved to New Orleans to take the position of Director of the Loyola Institute for Ministry (LIM).
+I was recently appointed the Associate Dean of the College in which LIM is located--the College of Nursing and Health.
+I teach a range of courses including Introduction to Practical Theology; Grace Christ and Spirit; Church, Sacraments and Ministry; our introductory Bible courses, and the Spirituality for Ministers focus area.
 I have also taught Pastoral and Educational Praxis and an online course entitled Invitation to the Catechism that examined the spirituality of The Catechism of the Catholic Church.

 Here are some short reflections I wrote on medieval biblical interpretation.
 Here are some short reflections I wrote after a trip to Tanzania and a short column on creation.
 I speak regularly on Pope Francis.
 Here are select texts I used in a presentation on Pope Francis and Ignatian spirituality.
 Here are some texts from a presentation I gave entitled "Social Media for Mission" and one entitled "Creation Matters" at the Atlanta Catechist Conference in August 2017.